First Dedicated Esports Arena in North America Being Built By Comcast

 “We’re thrilled to introduce a venue like no other as we move forward with the next phase of development within the Philadelphia Sports Complex,” Dave Scott, chairman and CEO of Comcast Spectacor, said, per NBC Sports Philadelphia.
 “Fusion Arena gives Esports fans a best-in-class venue to call home and be proud of.
 Beyond competitive gaming, it’s a stunning facility that will host a wide array of events.”

 The arena will be built adjacent to Xfinity Live, the indoor food court with bars set on the former site of the Spectrum sports arena.
-Also in the complex are the baseball stadium Citizen’s Bank Park, the football stadium Lincoln Financial Field, and the multipurpose arena the Wells Fargo Center.
+Also in the complex are the baseball stadium Citizen’s Bank Park, the football stadium Lincoln Financial Field, and the multipurpose arena, the Wells Fargo Center.

 Unlike most sports stadiums, including the ones near it, the Fusion Arena does not appear to have required any public money for its planned construction.

-There are other esports arenas in the U.S., including one in Santa Ana, Calif., as well as one in Arlington, Tex., and a third that was built into the Luxor hotel in Las Vegas.
+There are other esports arenas in the U.S., including one in Santa Ana, California, as well as one in Arlington, Texas, and a third that was built into the Luxor hotel in Las Vegas.
 However, the Philadelphia arena will be the first to be set in a newly constructed building with that exact purpose.

 The Fusion Arena — one of the first, dedicated esports venues in the U.S. — will seat 3,500 video-game spectators nearby the other South Philly Sports Complex arenas. https://t.co/JCluX4Y1yr